-The robots.txt file is a very powerful file if you’re working on a site’s SEO.
-At the same time, it also has to be used with care.
-It allows you to deny search engines access to certain files and folders, but that’s very often not what you want to do.
-Over the years, especially Google changed a lot in how it crawls the web, so old best practices are no longer valid.
-This post explains what the current best practices are for your WordPress robots.txt and why.
+The robots.txt file is a very powerful tool when you’re working on a website’s SEO – but it should be handled with care.
+It allows you to deny search engines access to different files and folders, but often that’s not what you want to do these days.
+Over the years Google especially has changed a lot in how it crawls the web, so often what used to be best practice a few years ago doesn’t work anymore.
+This post outlines current best practice for your WordPress robots.txt file and explains why you should adopt it.

 wp-includes/.* from the default WordPress